 ^a MGD - Million Gallons per Day

 In the event of emergencies concerning any of the above-listed pumping stations, an internal communication protocol has been developed.
-Regardless of the pumping station experiencing the emergency, this communication protocol can be used by all City personnel responding to emergencies.
 Table D lists the key individuals in the communications protocol.

 Table D: Emergency Contact List (in order of notification)